 Keytruda side effects

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, light-headed, itchy, hot or cold, sweaty, tingly, feverish, or if you have trouble breathing.
+Tell your medical caregiver if you feel dizzy, nauseated, light-headed, itchy, sweaty, or have a headache, chest tightness, back pain, trouble breathing, or swelling in your face.

-new or worsening cough, chest pain, feeling short of breath;
+new or worsening cough, chest pain, shortness of breath;

 pale skin, easy bruising or bleeding;

-liver problems - loss of appetite, upper stomach pain, easy bruising or bleeding, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems = swelling around your midsection, right-sided upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);